-The Fiat Abarth was Scaglione's first full-on automotive design venture.
-Launched in '52, he was on Bertone's books at the time.
-Emboldened by the scale of the Abarth's success, he decided to go solo.
-He started up his own design studio, in '59.
-The jewel in its crown would be the 'Stradale'.
-Using Alfa Romeo's Type 33 racer as his template, Scaglione fashioned a stylishly muscle-bound sports car.
+The Fiat Abarth was Scaglione\’s first full-on design gig.
+Not a bad way to cut your styling teeth!
+Launched in \’52, he was on Bertone\’s books at the time.
+Surprised by the scale of the Abarth\’s success, Scaglione opted to go solo.
+In \’59, he opened his own studio.
+The jewel in its crown would be the Stradale.
+Using Alfa\’s Type 33 racer as a template, Scaglione fashioned a suitably muscle-bound sports car.
 Aluminium bodywork was draped over a tubular steel frame.
-An Alfa 2-litre V8 was strapped in the back.
-It pleased Scaglione that it be on view - in all its mechanical majesty.
-Fired up, it made 230 bhp.
-Full use could be made of that power.
+Alfa\’s 2-litre V8 was installed in the back.
+Scaglione drew the engine in plain view – in all its mechanised majesty.
+Once fired up, it made 230 bhp.
+And full use could be made of the power.
 For a start, the throttle was ultra-responsive.
 The gearbox was a flexible 6-speed affair.
-And, the Stradale's dimensions were hang-it-out compact.
+The Stradale\’s dimensions were hang-it-out compact.
 Plus, it weighed in at just 700kg.
-In its short production run - between '67 and '69 - a total of just 18 Stradales were built.
-Surprisingly - given that built-in exclusivity - the car's price tag was relatively low.
-That did not detract from the Stradale's prestige one iota.
-Carrozzeria Marrazzi had made an outstanding job of the coachbuilding.
-And, Franco Scaglione had drafted a design tour de force.
-The Alfa Romeo 33 Stradale radiated design excellence.
-Scaglione - World War Two interruptions notwithstanding - had got there in the end!
+In its short production run – from \’67 to \’69 – just 18 Stradales were built.
+Oddly – given the built-in exclusivity – the price tag was relatively low.
+That did not detract from the Stradale\’s prestige one iota.
+Carrozzeria Marrazzi made a magnificent job of the coachbuilding.
+Franco Scaglione, of course, drafted a car design tour de force.
+In short, the Alfa Romeo 33 Stradale radiated excellence.
+Scaglione, then – World War Two interruptions notwithstanding – got there in the end!